How to Write a CV for Grad School

 An academic curriculum vitae (CV) is a document used when applying for academic experiences, such as graduate school or fellowships, to give the admissions committee a thorough understanding of your academic experience with your chosen field of study.
 Similarly to a resume, you still include contact information, education, and professional experience, but the CV has areas built in for more elaboration such as: publications, conferences, teaching experiences, honors and awards, etc. Because a CV is a more in-depth document, they tend to be 2+ pages long.
 The more experience, the longer the CV.

 Important Note: pay close attention to your program and university admission requirements.
-There are some programs (like MBA programs) that require graduate school resumes instead of CVs, and there are some universities that require graduate school resumes instead of CVs.
+There are some programs (like MBA programs) that require resumes instead of CVs.
+Likewise, there are some universities that require graduate school resumes instead of CVs.
 ALWAYS tailor your admissions application to the program/university for which you are applying.

 RESUME CV